JJguri/cv/content/remote-sensing/project-8/index.md

 ---
-title: Quantifying the effects of G×E×M on the spatial variability of crop biomass
+title: Quantifying the effects of G×E×M on the spatial variability of crop biomass in the US

 summary: 2020-2021
 tags: